arpitbbhayani/articles/blogs/fsm.md

         a, b = b, a+b
 ```

-Say, we want first 10 fibonacci number we call `next` function on the generator returned by `fib()`.
-Everytime the `next` is called, the control loops through the instructions and yields one value when the flow reaches the `yield a` statement within `fib` and the flow is passed on the callee.
-When the `next` is called the second time, the `fib` is resumed from the place where the control returned. `next` function helps you resume the egenerator.
+The `yield` statement is the one where the magic happens. `yield`ed value is returned to the caller and the function execution is paused.
+Once the next value is requested by calling `next`, the function resumes from this very statement.

 ```py
 >>> fgen = fib()